Written By:

 Each social media platform has a unique algorithm that will rank your posts based on recency, interaction, and relevance.
 However, consistent posting over long periods of time provides more benefits than sporadic intervals of high-volume posting.

-Here’s an overview of what your posting schedule might look like according to the previously mentioned platforms:
+Here’s an overview of what your content calendar might look like according to the previously mentioned platforms:

 - Facebook: Between 1 to 2 times a day

-- Twitter: Between 1 to 5 times a day
+- X: Between 1 to 5 times a day

 - Instagram: Between 3 to 7 times a week